flybywiresim/rnp/README.md

   referrer,  // specifier of importing module specifier, // specifier of module to be imported
 ) {
-  return {
+  // return `null` if module can't be resolved. return {
     source,    // source of imported module
     specifier, // resolved specifier, e.g. `dirname(referrer).join(specifier)`